m4s0nd3v/CPS-Test/README.md

 # CPS-Test
-A simple program to test how many clicks you can do per second.
+A simple program to test how many clicks you can do per second